 Almost all fired stoneware and sculptural ceramic has some porosity.
 Porosity (also called absorption) is typically measured by weighing a sample, boiling it in water, weighing it again, and calculating the percentage increase in weight.
-In climates exposed to freezing temperatures, water soaked ceramic experiences a buildup of pressures within the material as ice formation proceeds in the pore space (water expands 9% as it freezes).
+In climates exposed to freezing temperatures, water-soaked ceramic experiences a buildup of pressures within the material as ice formation proceeds in the pore space (water expands 9% as it freezes).
 If the ceramics cannot withstand this then flakes and scales are going to separate and fall away from the surface.
-Over a period of years the material can completely crumble.
+Over a period of years, the material can completely crumble.
 Concrete is susceptible to the same problem, this phenomenon is called Spalling.
-While potters may never encounter this phenomenon, sculptors and mural makers need to confront it (as does the the construction industry).
+While potters may never encounter this phenomenon, sculptors and mural makers need to confront it (as does the construction industry).

 Examples of clay porosity (these assume that the clays are fired at a temperature appropriate for each, under-firing will increase the porosity and reduce the strength):